Classic Fallout inspired CRPG Broken Roads has been delayed until early 2024

 - in News

-[Update #2]: The Lost Caverns of Ixalan has now arrived with dinosaurs, vampires, bonus Commander cards and a surprisingly aggressive limited format.
+[Update]: The Lost Caverns of Ixalan has now arrived with dinosaurs, vampires, bonus Commander cards and a surprisingly aggressive limited format.

-In terms of new mechanics, there are three you should keep an eye out for: Craft, Descend and Discover.
-First and foremost, Craft is a new way of transforming artifacts.
+To put it simply, Craft is a new way of transforming artifacts.
 By paying the craft cost and exiling a specific number and type of cards from the battlefield or graveyard, you can transform your artifact and get a powerful effect.

 - By Ash